This post may contain affiliate links. Please read our disclosure policy.

 • Use raw shrimp instead of pre-cooked shrimp.
 If you don’t like shrimp, you may use any other protein or tofu for a vegetarian option.

 • Add more veggies: to make this into a complete and wholesome meal, serve with a side of sauteed or roasted veggies.
-You can also cook in some veggies like broccoli or green beans with the shrimp.
+You can also cook some veggies like broccoli or green beans with the shrimp.

 close up teriyaki shrimp with green onion garnishes